MyrtheMoring/mprog_potatohead-/README.md

 - hat
 - shoes

 The goal of this exercise to store the clicked accessories and body parts while rotating the app.
-This is working correctly as can be seen in the screenshots below.
+This is a matter of memory management and is working correctly as can be seen in the screenshots below.

 1. The potatohead without accessories:
 ![alt text](https://github.com/MyrtheMoring/mprog_potatohead-/blob/master/overview0.png "Overview without accessories")